klaertus/Secret_hat/README.md

 Application allowing to record logs and informations (time, ip, ping, Sense Hat temperature, pressure, humidity, orientation, compass, accelerometer, gyroscope and traceroute) and save them in saved_logs.txt.

 #### Timer
-Timer allowing to activate GPIOs, reset the Secret Hat or shutdown it.
+A timer allowing to activate GPIOs, reset the Secret Hat or shutdown it.

 #### Backdoor
 Simple backdoor using Facebook or Dataplicity.